Oct.-May: 8:30am-5pm, Jun.-Sep.: 8:30am-5:30pm

 View Tilden Attractions (PDF) for a list of current hours and contact details.

-Latest news: the North American Rock Garden Society (NARGS) recently awarded the Frank Cabot Public Rock Garden Award to the Regional Parks Botanic Garden in recognition of the outstanding rock garden and plantings.
+In 2020, the North American Rock Garden Society (NARGS) awarded the Frank Cabot Public Rock Garden Award to the Regional Parks Botanic Garden in recognition of the outstanding rock garden and plantings.

 The Regional Parks Botanic Garden was founded on January 1, 1940.
 Situated in Tilden Regional Park's beautiful Wildcat Canyon in the heart of the north Berkeley Hills, the garden is devoted to the collection, growth, display, and preservation of the native plants of California.
 The state is a vast region of many floral areas, such as seacoast bluffs and coastal mountains, interior valleys, arid foothills, alpine zones, and two kinds of desert.
 California embraces nearly 160,000 square miles - imagine 160,000 square miles of California set in a garden that can be walked in a day.